 Software Requirements and Architecture

 Objective: study the various types of requirements as drivers of the software architecture.
-Non-functional requirements (NFRs) and conflict analysis form the basis for the systematic derivation of the software architecture.
+Sustainability requirements, non-functional requirements (NFRs) and conflict analysis form the basis for the systematic derivation of the software architecture.

 - Fundamentals of Requirements Engineering